RiccardoBiondi/segmentation/docs/CTLungSeg/method.md

 ## erode

-Compute the erosion for the whole stack of images.
+Compute the erosion for the whole stack of images according to the provided structuring element(kernel).
 It is the extension for a stack of images of   [cv2.erode](https://docs.opencv.org/3.4/d4/d86/group__imgproc__filter.html#gaeb1e0c1033e3f6b891a25d0511362aeb) in opencv-python.

 **Parameters**

-  *img* : array-like, image or stack of images to erode
+  *img* : array-like, image or stack of images to erode, better if the images binary images

   *kernel* : (2D)array-like, kernel to apply to the input stack